ellis882/hangman-msp3/README.md

 The classic game of Hangman is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

-Hangman is a popular word guessing game where the player attempts to build a missing word by guessing one letter at a time.
+Hangman is a popular word guessing game where the player attempts to build a missing word by guessing one letter or a word at a time.
 After a certain number of incorrect guesses, the game ends and the player loses.
 The game also ends if the player correctly identifies all the letters of the missing word.